Light- and heavy-quark symmetries and the $Y(4230)$, $Y(4360)$, $Y(4500)$, $Y(4620)$ and $X(4630)$ resonances: Introduction

 for the $Y(4230)$ and

 for the $Y(4360)$, where we notice that in~\cite{Ablikim:2020cyd} these two resonances are referred to as $Y(4220)$ and $Y(4390)$, following the nomenclature of their previous observation in $\pi^+ \pi^- h_c$~\cite{BESIII:2016adj}.
-However, the experimental situation is not necessarily clear with respect whether the $Y(4230)$ and $Y(4360)$ are each a unique states or not, with the Review of Particle Physics (RPP)~\cite{Zyla:2020zbs} subdividing each one into two entries, $\psi(4230)$, $\psi(4260)$ for the $Y(4230)$ and $\psi(4360)$, $\psi(4390)$ for the $Y(4360)$.
+However, the experimental situation is not necessarily clear with respect to whether the $Y(4230)$ and $Y(4360)$ are each a unique states or not, with the 2020 edition of the Review of Particle Physics (RPP)~\cite{Zyla:2020zbs} subdividing each one into two entries, $\psi(4230)$, $\psi(4260)$ for the $Y(4230)$ and $\psi(4360)$, $\psi(4390)$ for the $Y(4360)$ (while the more recent 2022 edition does not~\cite{Workman:2022preview}).
 Here we will treat the $Y(4230)$ and $Y(4360)$ as if each were a unique state.

-It is interesting to notice the most recent observation of the $Y(4230)$ by the BESIII collaboration~\cite{BESIII:2022joj} (in $e^{+} e^{-} \to K^{+} K^{-} J / \Psi$), which gives
+It is interesting to notice the most recent observation of the $Y(4230)$ by the BESIII collaboration~\cite{BESIII:2022joj} (in $e^{+} e^{-} \to K^{+} K^{-} J / \psi$), which gives

 and finds a new resonance with a mass and width of

 which is referred to as the $Y(4500)$, in reference to its mass.
 In this work we will conjecture that the $Y(4500)$ is the hidden-strange partner of the $Y(4230)$.